az-digital/azqs_module_project/README.md

-# Quickstart module composer project template
+# Quickstart website custom module composer project template

 This repo provides a composer project template for creating a custom Drupal module designed to be used on Arizona Quickstart websites but that is not